Saphareas/Better-9gag/README.md

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details
+This project, unless otherwise noted, is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer